In order to ensure the reliability of its environmental data reporting, in fiscal 2011 Casio began requesting third-party verification.

 Generation of waste and volume of final landfill disposal (production sites outside Japan)

-Reducing input of water resources
+Reducing water usage

 [Production sites in Japan]